JohnXLivingston/peertube-plugin-livechat/support/documentation/content/en/technical/polls.md

 When a user joins the MUC, a similar message will be sent to this user (and this user only, to the new occupant session to be more specific).
 This is done so that any compatible client can immediatly show the poll.

-Note: clients should ignored `x-poll` data from archived messages, and only consider data comming from unarchived messages.
+Note: clients should ignored `x-poll` data from archived messages, and only consider data coming from unarchived messages.
 Otherwise they could show some outdated data.

 ### Poll end